francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 **Exercise 3**.
 Investigate how to add an 'Upload' button, so the user can upload his image using the form.

 **Exercise 4 (Optional.
 Try to solve it at the end of the lab!)**.
 Investigate how to check with a Javascript function if the submitted file is an image (PNG or JPG).
+Note: you can also use the attribute 'accept' <https://www.w3schools.com/tags/att_input_accept.asp>.

 # Passing variables from one webpage to another webpage and saving them in a PouchDB database